National Parks in Sri Lanka

 Yala National Park in Sri Lanka

-Yala is the most popular national park in Sri Lanka and for good reason!
+Yala is the most popular national park in Sri Lanka, and for good reason!
 It is famous for its high leopard population (40-50 within Yala), which is actually the highest leopard density in the world!
 Despite this, it’s not guaranteed to see a leopard, as they are very elusive.
 However, your chances of a leopard sighting are much higher at Yala than in any of the other parks in Sri Lanka.

-The lagoons, bushlands, and grasslands, also make it a breeding ground for tonnes of other wildlife, including herds of beautiful elephants, and the unique sloth bear!
+The lagoons, bushlands, and grasslands also make it a breeding ground for tonnes of other wildlife, including herds of beautiful elephants and the unique sloth bear!

 Downsides: Because of Yala’s popularity, it can be very crowded.
-The park is doing their very best to preserve nature and wildlife, so only a few parts of the area are open to the public.
+The park is doing its very best to preserve nature and wildlife, so only a few parts of the area are open to the public.
 Please act responsibly and do your best to be a sustainable traveler at all times.